replicatedhq/kurl.sh/src/markdown-pages/add-ons/antrea.md

 ### This add-on is deprecated.

 As of March 27, 2023, the Antrea add-on is deprecated.
-The Antrea add-on is scheduled to be removed from kURL after June 31st, 2023.
+The Antrea add-on might be removed from kURL after June 31st, 2023.
 Existing installations that use the Antrea add-on are supported during this deprecation window.
 We recommend that you remove the Antrea add-on and instead use the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on on or before June 31st, 2023.

 ## Summary